Immanuel-C/IWindow/docs/src/WindowClass.md

     window = IWindow::Window(...);
 ```

-`bool IsRunning()` checks if the window is still up and running. `IsRunning` with return `false` if a window is not running (e.g. when a user clicks the x in the top of the window isRunning will return `false`).
+`bool IWindow::Window::IsRunning()` checks if the window is still up and running. `IsRunning` with return `false` if a window is not running (e.g. when a user clicks the x in the top of the window isRunning will return `false`).

 Example:
 ```cpp